Show Boat (1929 film): Sound adaptation

 It was long believed that an entirely new score was written by Billy Rose for the film, but according to Miles Kreuger in his book Show Boat: The Story of a Classic American Musical, this turns out to not be true.
 Rose wrote only one new song for the film, and the Broadway score was not dropped because of any suggestion by him, as is often claimed.

 The singing voice of Stepin Fetchit, who played Joe in the film, was provided by Jules Bledsoe, the original Joe of the 1927 stage production of the musical.
 Fetchit mouthed the lyrics to a popular song of the time entitled "The Lonesome Road", which, as sung on the soundtrack by Bledsoe, served as the film's finale instead of a final reprise of Ol' Man River, as in the show.

 The entire stage score, except for "Can't Help Lovin' Dat Man", "Bill", "Ol' Man River", and the little-known songs "C'mon Folks!
 (Queenie's Ballyhoo)" and "Hey Feller!", was replaced in the 1929 film by several spirituals and popular songs written by other songwriters, and largely because of this, the movie was not a success.
 Most of the songs taken from the stage version were heard only in the prologue and in the film's exit music, not the film itself.
 It is likely though that the fact that it was a part-talkie may have played a part in its failure.
-The then-recent 1929 film version of The Desert Song, an all-sound film almost literally faithful to the stage musical of the same name, had been a huge success, and audiences were no longer willing to accept part-talking musical films.
+The then-recent 1929 film version of The Desert Song, an all-talking sound film almost literally faithful to the stage musical of the same name, had been a huge success, and audiences were no longer willing to accept part-talking musical films.

 Several of the extant parts of the 1929 Show Boat have been combined and occasionally shown on Turner Classic Movies.
 Fragments of the prologue not included in the TCM showings, both sound and picture, were shown as part of A&E's biography of Florenz Ziegfeld, and have turned up on YouTube.
 However, in the TCM version, the visual print of the prologue sequence has been replaced with an "Overture" card.